cferdinandi/adventure/content/rules.md

 When a character or creature receives damage while wearing armor, they subtract their _armor value_ from the damage received before subtracting it from their HP.

 Most protective gear has an *n armor* rating.
 You can only wear one piece of armor of this type at a time.
 Some protective gear, like shields, are additive and have a _+n armor_ rating.
 This can be added to whatever your current armor value is.

+Armor labeled _clumsy_ is tough to move around in, and imposes Worst Of on all STR, DEX, CON, and spellcasting rolls.

 {{<callout title="Example">}}
 The fighter is wearing chain mail (1 armor) and carrying a shield (+1).